Harold and Matilde at the lake’s edge

 :: Addendum ::

-I just received an original copy of the auction catalog for Edith’s estate put together by Chicago Title & Trust in 1934.
-The amount of information is extraordinary, and I will be adding elements soon.
+I cherish my original copy of the auction catalog for Edith’s estate; put together by Chicago Title & Trust in 1934.
+It is rich with information and photos which I will continue to add to this website (or the blog) as time permits.

 •(2) Grounds